 In Resources, click Delivery driver.

-In the dialog box that opens, in Quantity, click
+In the dialog box that opens, set Type to Required.

 Click the current setting and in the dialog box that opens, set the quantity to 2.